 - Name This is the descriptive name for the DataSnap.
 This is how the DataSnap will be identified throughout the SnapView software.
 The DataSnap's unique system id is also shown but it cannot be changed. - Interval This is the number of minutes between automatic sensor readings.
-Figure 14 shows a DataSnap named 'Lab Experiment' that is configured to take a new set of readings every 20 minutes.
+Figure 9 shows an unnamed DataSnap that is configured to take a new set of readings every 20 minutes.
 This interval is measured from the beginning of the previous cycle to the beginning of the subsequent cycle.
 For example, if the first automatic reading cycle begins at 10am and takes one minute to complete.
-The second automatic reading cycle will begin at 10:20am. - System Time This sets the system time on the DataSnap.
-The DataSnap's current time will be displayed.
-Click the 'Synchronize' button to set the time on the DataSnap to the same time as the connected PC.
-See figure 15. - Advanced Options Click on 'Advanced Options' to display additional operations. - Purge Logs This will delete all logs in the memory of the DataSnap.
-It will not remove any logs stored on the PC.
+The second automatic reading cycle will begin at 10:20am. - Status Logging--A new feature was included in the Solar DataSnap and added to the DataSnap that allows monitoring of the conditions under which the unit is operating.
+A new Flag was added to the CONFIG command that was not previously present.
+When upgrading from an older version, this flag will default to OFF.
+All versions of the Solar DataSnap will include this feature.